-X. Emergency Contact Policy
+x) Emergency Contact Policy

 When a resident picks up his/her key, a key registration form is filled out.
 One of the items on this form is an emergency contact, usually a parent or legal guardian.
-Students also have the ability to update emergency contact information through the Bannerweb student portal, as well as when they complete the housing application.
-A University official will first attempt the emergency contact listed on the key registration form, and then will use, as back up, emergency contact information found through the electronic student record.
+Students also have the ability to update emergency contact information through the Bannerweb student portal found in myWord, as well as when they complete the housing application.
+A university official will first attempt the emergency contact listed on the key registration form, and then will use, as back up, emergency contact information found through the electronic student record.